 Diabetes usually causes you to have high amounts of triglyceride and low levels of HDL.
 The omega 3 fatty acids in salmon help people suffering from diabetes by reducing triglycerides and increasing HDL levels.

-Mackerel is also a good source of monounsaturated and polyunsaturated fatty acids that will help reduce the development of arrhythmia, stroke, heart attacks, and even diabetes (contributing factor of heart diseases).
+Mackerel is also a good source of monounsaturated and polyunsaturated fatty acids that will help reduce the development of arrhythmia, stroke, heart attacks, and even diabetes (contributing factors to heart diseases).

 Spinach is one of the best foods for the fight against heart disease because of the vitamin C, beta-carotene, and other beneficial nutrients it contains.
 It helps promote heart health by inhibiting cholesterol oxidation in the blood vessel walls.